syler11/MS2-Matching-Game/readme.md

 ## **5. Testing:**

 Games was developed on Windows OS in Goggle Chrome and it was tested in Miscrosoft Edge.
 It was also tested on Apple iPad and iPhone 12.
 All fully functioning and fully responsive.
+My kids aged 4 and 8 were appropiate testing subjects and both of them managed to complete the game and navigate on the website.

 ### HTML Validation